-- Household bills.
-Gather together all the bills you pay so you can see the exact amounts.
+Household bills: Gather together all the bills you pay so you can see the exact amounts.
 If your rent is currently being paid for you, be prepared to start including this in your budget soon.
-With Universal Credit, you’ll have to start paying your landlord yourself.

-- Leisure.
-If you’re living on a low income, this probably feels like the most squeezed part of your budget, but remember to include one-off events like Christmas and birthdays so that these are budgeted for too.
+Leisure: If you’re living on a low income, this probably feels like the most squeezed part of your budget, but remember to include one-off events like Christmas and birthdays so these are budgeted for too.

 - you can put in figures for weekly or annual payments, for example, and it works out the monthly amounts for you

 - even if you don’t manage to get it all done in one sitting, you can save it and come back to it later

 - if things change, for example you get an extra shift at work or your gas bill goes up, you can go back in and make changes without having to do the whole thing again

 - as soon as you find out how much Universal Credit you’re going to get, you can put your monthly payment in and see how that affects your budget